rgambord/c99-doc/doc/sections/6/5/2/5/index.rst

 .. _9899_6.5.2.5p12:

+.. container:: snum

+   :ref:`12 <9899_6.5.2.5p12>`

-:ref:`12 <9899_6.5.2.5p12>` EXAMPLE 4 A read-only compound literal can be specified through constructions like:
+EXAMPLE 4 A read-only compound literal can be specified through constructions like:

 ::